Is it important to drink milk?

 If you have a diverse diet, I think it is best to focus on calcium from non-dairy foods.
 The USDA provides a helpful database of foods and nutrients if you want to learn more.

 There are plenty of non-dairy sources of calcium.
 For comparison, 1 cup of milk has about 300 mg of calcium.
-Some alternative plant-based calcium sources include:
+Some alternatives include: